Feeling overwhelmed by stress, social media, or school pressure?

 Here are some key areas where we can make a difference for teens:

-• Provide strategies to reduce anxiety, stress, depression, hopelessness, or self-doubt
+Offer strategies to alleviate anxiety, stress, depression, hopelessness, and self-doubt

-• Assist teens to improve self-esteem and gain a sense of belonging, competence and responsibility
+Help teens enhance self-esteem and cultivate a sense of belonging, competence, and responsibility

-With so many temptations and choices, a teen can benefit from help to sort through feelings, values, and goals with guidance from a compassionate and knowledgeable therapist.
+With so many challenges and choices, teens can benefit from guidance to navigate their feelings, values, and goals.
+Our compassionate and knowledgeable therapists are here to support them, both in-person and virtually.

 Teen Therapy Center Services